-A load test shall be applied to the assembled control handle, lines and model aircraft equal to 50 times the weight of the model aircraft and this test shall be applied separately to the safety strap when attached to the competitor's wrist.
+A load test shall be applied to the assembled control handle, lines and model aircraft equal to 50 times the weight of the model aircraft and this test shall be applied separately to the safety strap.

 In each case the pull shall be applied three (3) times, slowly increasing to maximum load and releasing rapidly.
 The pull test should be made on the handle grip, not near the point of attachment of the lines (see sketch).